awei01/katsu-site-source/posts/2011-03-03-a-client-favorite-get-10-off-this-shirt.md

 Contrast fabric on the pocket

 Want to design this shirt?
 Get a 10% Off on this shirt.
 Regularly priced at $155.00.
+Refer to this blog post and e-mail us at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) before March 11, 2011.

+Fine Print:

-Refer to this blog post and e-mail us at [info@9tailors.com](mailto:info@9tailors.com) before March 11, 2011.
-Fine Print:  This offer applies to this shirt design only (total price of shirt before discount is $155.00.
+This offer applies to this shirt design only (total price of shirt before discount is $155.00.
 Offer cannot be combined with any other offers or promotions.
 To be eligible, please e-mail us before Friday, March 11, 2011.